friachi/loustic-backend/README.md

 ### Refresh data

 The availability of API resources on server-side relies on /api/refresh-data action that will pull an aggregate data from youtube and other sources and make data avaiable for REST GET calls.
 This refresh-data action is performed automatically whenever a loustic session video is updated (upload, title or description change).
-This auto-refresh mechansim is implemented using pubsubhubbub client subscribed to
-Youtube notifications (atom feeds) from Loustic Sessions channel.
+This auto-refresh mechansim is implemented using pubsubhubbub client subscribed to Youtube notifications (atom feeds) from Loustic Sessions channel.
-It is still possible to refresh-data manually/on-demand:
+Yet, it is still possible to refresh-data manually/on-demand:
 **POST** https://loustic.tk/api/refresh-data
 ```json
 {